sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 ### Start the Backend

-- Return to the open terminal for the backend app in VS Code and type `dotnet run`
+1. Return to the open terminal for the backend app in VS Code and type `dotnet run`

-### Start the Frontend

-- Return to the frontend terminal and type `ng serve`
-- Navigate to, `http://localhost:4200/` in your browser

 ### Start a Chat Session

 We have a new agent now that thinks it works for a bank.
 So in our test here we are going to ask it banking-related questions.

-1. Open the frontend app.
+1. Return to the frontend application in your browser.
 1. Start a new conversation.
 1. Send the following message: